Mid Spring Haiku

 Unearthing old rocks, bed edge, with shovel and hoe— hot husband and wife.

-Their centers still cool the old bed edge rocks emerge into bright sunlight.
+Their centers still cool, the old edging rocks emerge into bright sunlight.